When is the Best Time to Trek the Annapurna Base Camp?

 Trek duration: 1 hour

-The one hour trek to Ghandruk village passes through pristine forests.
+The one-hour Trek to Ghandruk village passes through pristine forests.
 We stay overnight at a homestay in Ghandruk village.

 Day 02: Ghandruk - Chhomrong - Sinuwa